Memphis Tennessee Temple

 Total Floor Area:10,890 square feet

 Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles will preside over the rededication of the Memphis Tennessee Temple on Sunday, May 5, 2019.
 Attendance at the session will be by invitation with no broadcast to local meetinghouses.
 The two-hour block of Sunday meetings will continue as planned.
-No open house or youth devotional will be scheduled.

 The Memphis Tennessee Temple closed on September 29, 2017, for an extensive renovation project that will alter the interior and exterior appearance of the building.
 The renovation will be followed by a private rededication ceremony.
 Temple patrons will be accommodated at neighboring temples including the